konpapp/curly-spoon/CS50/README.md

   "Rotate" plaintext to ciphertext based on key value.

 - **credit_card_validity.c**\
-  Checking whether a credit (or debit) card is valid according to Luhn's Algorithm.
-Proving also credit card provider (American Express, MasterCard, or Visa).
+  Checking whether a credit (or debit) card is valid according to Luhn's Algorithm and specifying credit card network.

 - **greedy_change.c**\
   Greedy algorithm for minimum coins in change calculation.